joinbox/guidelines/styleguide/sql-schema.md

 ## Locale Data

 If an entity contains localized data it must be moved to a mapping table between the entity and the language table.
-The name of locale tables must be «entityNameLoclae» instead of the normal naming pattern of mapping tables like «entityName_language».
+The name of locale tables must be «entityNameLocale» instead of the normal naming pattern of mapping tables like «entityName_language».

 ```SQL